Brynhild Olivier: Brynhild Sherrard (1924–1935)

 In 1924, Bryn married Sherrard, eight years her junior.
 Once the divorce became public and Raymond was cited as a co-respondent, he was dismissed from his employment.
 Subsequently, they took possession of Church Farm at Rushden, Hertfordshire.
 (Note: A Grade II Listed Building) They had few resources, with large legal bills from the divorce, Bryn having only fifty pounds a year from her father, and Raymond, who had no savings, was not accepted by her family.
 So she turned to H. G. Wells, as a family friend, who agreed to give them the money to make a start.
 In the agricultural recession of the 1930s, Raymond Sherrard was unable to repay his debts, the farm did not prosper and they went bankrupt in 1933, while Bryn ran a milk round.
 They had exhausted H. G. Wells' patience, but on a vacation in West Wittering, Sussex they learned that farming there was more profitable.
-Bryn, who was in failing health, then went to another early mentor, G. B. Shaw, who was becoming an eminent literary figure.
+Bryn, who was in failing health, then went to another early mentor, George Bernard Shaw, who was becoming an eminent literary figure.
 He agreed to lend them £2,500, with which they purchased Nunnington Farmhouse (Note: A Grade II Listed Building) there in the spring of 1934.
 Despite early promise, the venture rapidly foundered, and Bryn persuaded Sherrard to take a position as a scientist at the Agricultural Economics Research Institute, Oxford University, some seventy miles away, returning at weekends.

 Bryn and Raymond Sherrard had two further children;